Dr. L. Allison Roberts is a sociologist and program manager at Purdue University.

 While pursuing her Master’s degree, Dr. Roberts worked at the National Aeronautics and Space Administration (NASA) Headquarters, Washington, D.C., in the Deputy Administrator’s Office for a summer.
 She was a Visiting Scholar in the School of Geography, Politics, and Sociology at Newcastle University in Newcastle upon Tyne, United Kingdom (Supervisor: Professor Rachel Woodward).
 For her Visiting Scholar fieldwork, Roberts did qualitative research on the cultural and social integration of U.S. Air Force members and their families at RAF Lakenheath in Suffolk, England.

-Dr. Roberts, with Dr. Jengelley, recently taught the Spring 2021 Honors College course, Security, Technology, and Society, where students engage in collaborative, team-based research on topical security issues to create White Papers and Policy Briefs.
-The course is next offered in Spring 2022.
-She is also researching the perceptions of — and interactions with — autonomous vehicles in the project, Older Adult Needs and Preferences for Autonomous Vehicle Interiors: A Focus Group Study (PI, Dr. Konstantina Gkritza, Lyles School of Civil Engineering, Purdue University.)
+Dr. Roberts, with Dr. Jengelley, recently taught the Spring 2022 Honors College course, Security, Technology, and Society, where students engage in collaborative, team-based research on topical security issues to create White Papers and Policy Briefs.
+The course was offered in Spring 2020 and Spring 2021.
+She is currently working on the “Leading Women Toward Space Careers” program in the John Martinson Honors College at Purdue.
 Dr. Roberts served as part of the working group for Purdue’s “Symposium on Ethics, Technology and the Future of War and Security,” which was part of the university’s 150th celebration events.

 She has volunteered at the DoD Warrior Games, the Purdue Entrepreneurship Bootcamp for Veterans with Disabilities, and taught at the Martin Luther King Peace Studies Day (at Newcastle University.)